 "My grandson looks just like his grandfather did," the grandmother confided.
 "He works at a coal mine in Australia and flies there from Perth," she went on.
 "He works long hours and earns lots of money.
 And he owns a Harley Davidson and a big Valiant.
 That's an Australian car, you know."

-I nodded as the old woman rolled out the details of her grandson's life.
-We'd never spoken much before, other the usual cash register patter:
+I nodded as the grandmother disclosed the details of her grandson's life without admitting that, like his Valiant, I was an Australian.
+We'd never spoken much before, other than our usual cash register patter:

 "How much is this teaspoon?" she'd ask.

 "But I've only got twenty pence with me today," she'd say with a sigh.